 Range riding is a powerful tool protecting livestock and wolves.
 Conservation Northwest and WA Department of Fish and Wildlife and a local rancher in 2012 established a pilot range rider project in northeastern Washington.

-From the fall 2012 edition of the Conservation Northwest quarterly
+Click here for the latest on our 2014 range rider program.
+The below is from the fall 2012 edition of the Conservation Northwest quarterly

 by Jay Kehne, Outreach associate, Omak

 When cattle ranchers John and Jeff Dawson turned their cattle out in the summer of 2011 to graze on their Colville National Forest allotment, they knew that the recently discovered Smackout Pack of wolves might cause them some problems.
 It was the Dawsons who actually first discovered the pack and reported it to the Washington Department of Fish and Wildlife with good intentions of doing what was right for both their cattle and the wolves.